 Archbishop of Canterbury praises volunteers helping refugees in Christmas sermon

-He is expected to say that “there is no doubting” the human capacity to show “great kindness”, and that volunteers working to welcome refugees arriving on beaches close to Canterbury Cathedral are “amazing people”.
+He said “there is no doubting” the human capacity to show “great kindness”, and volunteers working to welcome refugees arriving on beaches close to Canterbury Cathedral are “extraordinary people”.

-Mr Welby is expected to praise rescuers such as the crews of the RNLI and the Border Patrol cutters’ crews in his sermon.
+Mr Welby praised rescuers such as the crews of the RNLI, saying: “I saw them the other day, a couple of days back, just getting on with it – five times as many shouts, callouts, as they’ve ever had in the history of the Dover lifeboat, and they do one thing – save life at sea.

-He is also expected to pay tribute to those volunteering at food banks over the festive period and “other places of comfort and help” which “show this country at its best” and embody the saying, “it’s not about me”.
+“And volunteers today in food banks and other places of comfort and help show this country as it should be, at its best, as we dream of it to be: a beautiful sign of compassion, of generosity, of living out that saying ‘it’s not about me’.”

-Mr Welby is expected to reference the way in which the pandemic experience has forced people to confront their “fragility” as never before.
+He referenced the way the pandemic has forced people to confront their “fragility” as never before, adding that vaccines are “amazing”, but ultimately “we can’t vaccinate our mortality away”.

-“We all face uncertainty, uncontrollability and unpredictability, from Sage and Cabinet to each one of us, from huge companies to those sleeping rough,” he is expected to say.
+Mr Welby touched on the UK’s efforts to combat climate change, adding: “We have tried to shield ourselves from how limited each of us is – we’ve done that often by our limitless use of the natural world.

+“These are actions which have brought the planet into trauma which, despite the initial and vital agreement at Cop26, it is still unclear if we can heal.”

-The sermon will be available to live stream from Canterbury Cathedral’s website, and the final text of the sermon will be published on the Archbishop of Canterbury’s website shortly after its delivery.
+The sermon was livestreamed from Canterbury Cathedral’s website, with the speech published on the archbishop’s website.

-Mr Welby recently framed vaccination in the pandemic as a moral issue, and said that getting the jab reduces the chances of illness being spread, adding, “it’s not about me and my rights to choose – it’s about how I love my neighbour”.

-He said that the Queen, 95, who cancelled the traditional pre-Christmas lunch with her extended family and will spend Christmas Day at Windsor rather than Sandringham, had set “the example to follow”.

 Register for free to continue reading